-What does a cooperative preschool mean at Creative Bridges and Discovery Tree?
+What does a cooperative preschool mean at Creative Bridges?

 A cooperative preschool involves parents participating in their child’s classroom once a month for an entire school day.
 For each participation day, you bring snacks for the class and help to foster the preschool experience by running one of the daily centers that the teacher has planned and provided.
 Being part of a cooperative preschool provides a way to see your child playing and socializing with her or his friends.
 Participating allows you the opportunity to take what the children are learning in class and reinforce it at home.